andrewproctor/Intro-to-Base-R/chapter2.md

 *** =instructions

-- Create a vector called *numbers* with the following elements: 1,2,3,4,5
+- Create a vector called `numbers` with the following elements: 1,2,3,4,5

 *** =hint

-To create a vector, pass the elements into the function c(), which stands for combined values.
+To create a vector, pass the elements into the function <code>c()</code>, which stands for combined values.

 *** =pre_exercise_code
 ```{r}